 You're late for your exam.
 You enter the exam hall and the teacher is already distributing the question papers.
-You suddenly realise that you're not only tardy but also forgot to the finish the syllabus.
+You suddenly realise you're not only tardy but also have forgotten to finish studying the syllabus.
 Your report card is in grave peril.
 How did you let this happen?
 You panic.
-And then, you wake up – only to realise you passed out of school years ago.
+And then, you wake up – only to realise you graduated school years ago.

 Do you, too, continue to have nightmares about exams even though you're a full-blown adult?

 Anecdotal evidence suggests that many adults continue to dream about exams even years after they graduate from school and college.

 "I sometimes dream that I'm back in college and have a practical where I have to dissect a frog.
 In the dream, I feel feverish and unable to perform.
 I used to hate these practicals when I was doing my MBBS," says Rati Makkar, 56, who works as a dermatologist.